swiftlang/swift-evolution/proposals/0291-package-collections.md

 This file will be managed through SwiftPM commands and users are not expected to edit it by hand.
 The format of this file is an implementation detail but it will be human readable format, likely JSON in practice.

 There could be a supplemental file providing key-value pairs whose keys can be referenced by the main configuration file.
 This can be used as an override mechanism that allows sharing the main configuration file between different users and machines by keeping user-specific configuration information out of the main configuration file.
 The use of this additional file will be optional and it will be managed by the user.
 The format will be based on git's configuration files, described [here](https://git-scm.com/docs/git-config#_syntax).

+### Data format

+Package collections must adhere to a specific JSON format for SwiftPM to be able to consume them.
+The JSON format specification has been [published in the forums](https://forums.swift.org/t/package-collection-format/42071), but it is not part of this proposal because it is not considered stable API.
+Over time as the data format matures, we will consider making it stable API in a separate proposal.

+Since the data format is unstable, users should avoid generating package collections on their own.
+There is plan to provide tools to facilitate generation and consumption of package collections.

 ## Future direction